bubblesub/bubblesub/CONTRIBUTING.md

 ## Cheat sheet

-- To install development dependencies: `pip install --user -e '.[develop]'`
+- To install development dependencies: `uv sync --dev`
+- To run from a vemv: `uv run -m bubblesub`
 - To run tests: `scripts/run_tests`
 - To run type checks: `scripts/run_mypy`
 - To generate themes and icons: `scripts/generate_assets`